camelaissani/loca/README.md

 ```
 It will automatically build when the source code changes.

+Sorry guys but currently the application is in french...

 Why I created this application?
 -------------------------------
 Simply to help my best friend and me to manage properties that we rent.

-Also, to have a good reason to play with node and javascript.
+Above all, to have a good reason to play with node and javascript :-)